 While you can argue convincingly that No Child Left Behind leads to only teaching to the standardized tests, and that Obama’s policies continue the same trend, at least they do not create robots of teachers who are expected to design every single lesson plan in detail (including what exact words they will say) before school starts, in accordance with the nationally set standard curriculum (which is not a set of standards but a schedule: Monday, History, French and German relations in 1914, Tuesday History Beginning of WWI, 1914-1916) using only textbooks written and published by tenders offered by the Ministry.
 This lesson plan must be approved and kept on file.
 If the teacher deviates from the lesson plan, they are investigated and can be charged with civil violations.

-So frankly, when I hear the President say one word about local solutions, even if it is only lip service, I am happy to see my country’s education system is on the right track.If you liked this post, you might enjoy my book, 50 Activities for the First Day of School, a collection of rapport building and community creating activities.
+So frankly, when I hear the President say one word about local solutions, even if it is only lip service, I am happy to see my country’s education system is on the right track.If you enjoyed this post, check out my books at www.AlphabetPublishingBooks.com.